Thursday, November 18, 2010

 CHAPTER 5: Cell Division

-is the process by which a parent cell divides into two or more daughter cells.
+Cell division is the process by which a parent cell divides into two or more daughter cells.
 Cell division is usually a small segment of a larger cell cycle.
 This type of cell division in eukaryotes is known as mitosis, and leaves the daughter cell capable of dividing again.
-The corresponding sort of cell division in prokaryotes is known as binary fission.
-In another type of cell division present only in eukaryotes, called meiosis, a cell is permanently transformed into a gamete and cannot divide again until fertilization.
-Right before the parent cell splits, it undergoes DNA replication.
+The...

 Read More